Copyright AA1Car

 WHAT RELAYS DO

-A relay is a switching device that uses a small electrical current to control a much larger current in a second circuit.
-In other words, a relay routes power to a circuit or component when it is turned on.
+other words, a relay routes power to a circuit or component when it is turned

-Relays are typically used for components that draw a large current such as the headlights, rear window defogger, fuel pump, A/C compressor clutch, cooling fan(s), heater & A/C blower fan, ABS system, the ignition circuit, even the power windows, seats and horn.
+a large current such as the headlights, rear window defogger, fuel pump, A/C compressor

-* Normally open are the most common type.
+There are three basic types of relays:* Normally open are the most common type.
 The armature closes when the coil is energized to route power to a circuit or component.

 * Normally closed.
 The armature is normally closed and is pulled open when the relay is energized to turn OFF a circuit or component.